Our new model

 I currently have different business activities and pay separate premium rates.
-Will I qualify for multiple premium rates with this new model?
+Will I continue to receive multiple premium rates under the new model?

-How will lost time and no-lost time injures impact premium rates?
+How will lost time and no-lost time claims impact premium rates?

 In the new model, will there be a class similar to the current rate group 755?